-The Burst was a horrible accident caused by researchers experimenting with a artificial life.
+Through some relatively wordy exposition, we learn that researchers experimenting with artificial life were the cause of the Burst.
 Rather than incinerating the monster, the researchers choose to leave it be while the hide behind a wall around their city.
 They seek to learn how to create artificial humans by studying the monster, without caring about the actual people still surviving.

 Only days before this catastrophe, our main character Aiko Tachibana gets into a car accident, killing her father but leaving her barely alive.
 Shortly after her accident, her mother and brother were killed in the Burst.
 Jump two years after the accident, and she’s rehabilitating, temporally wheelchair bound.
 She lives alone, peacefully ignorant of the horrors that occur just beyond the border, but with only the doctors to go home to every day.
 That is until the enigmatic Yuya Kanzaki transfers to her class, quickly becoming the most mysterious character in the show.
 From the moment they first meet, her character arc begins, she's literally thrown from her wheelchair and forced to get herself moving when they bump into each other.
 From their on, she's set on an arc crashing into gate after gate challenging who she was, changing her into someone able to face the world.
 One of those gates being the literal one bordering the city, the show's greatest use of symbolism that appears in every episode.